kubernetes/website/content/en/docs/reference/config-api/apiserver-audit.v1.md

 <p>For example:
 'pods' matches pods.
 'pods/log' matches the log subresource of pods.
-'<em>' matches all resources and their subresources.
+'&ast;' matches all resources and their subresources.
-'pods/</em>' matches all subresources of pods.
+'pods/&ast;' matches all subresources of pods.
-'*/scale' matches all scale subresources.</p>
+'&ast;/scale' matches all scale subresources.</p>
 <p>If wildcard is present, the validation rule will ensure resources do not
 overlap with each other.</p>
 <p>An empty list implies all resources and subresources in this API groups apply.</p>